Magomogo/Barberry/README.md

 Submitting data to the service.

     Url: /
-    Data: Document and (optionally) variables to parse of Document is a template
+    Data: Document and (optionally) variables to parse if Document is a template
     Return: {id : "_auto_generated_id_string_"}